grodansparadis/vscpl1drv-logger/man/vscpl1drv-logger.1.md

 # DESCRIPTION

-vscpd level I driver for diagnostic logging.
+VSCP level I driver (CANAL driver) for diagnostic logging.
 It makes it possible to log (VSCP Level I events to a text file.
 Several drivers can be loaded logging data to different output files and using different filter/masks.

 ## Configuration string